paulburgess1357/NeovimConfig/README.md

 ```vim
 :PlugInstall
 ```
-If you're using [nvim-treesitter/nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) (which is included in the init file here), run:
+If you're using [nvim-treesitter/nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) (which is included in the init file), run:
 ```vim
 :TSUpdate
 ```